mfidemraizer/stackredis.aspnet.identity/README.md

     var manager = new ApplicationUserManager(new UserStore<ApplicationUser>(context.Get<ApplicationDbContext>()));
 5. Replace `new UserStore<ApplicationUser>(context.Get<ApplicationDbContext>()));` with `new RedisUserStore<ApplicationUser>()`.
 6. Now there's a compilation error, as `RedisUserStore` has a constructor which requires a `ConnectionMultiplexer` instance as argument.
-You should read how to provide it [here](#sr-aspnet-identity-v).
+You should read how to provide it [here](#v-why-i-need-to-provide-my-own-connectionmultiplexer-to-stackredisaspnetidentity-even-better-whats-a-connectionmultiplexer).
 7. Go to `Models\IdentityModels.cs`, open it and locate `ApplicationUser` class.
 8. `ApplicationUser` needs to implement `StackRedis.AspNet.Identity.IIdentityUser` interface to work with *StackRedis.AspNet.Identity*.
 In the other hand, this library provides a class which can be used as base class `StackRedis.AspNet.Identity.IdentityUser` which both implements `IIdentityUser` and `IUser` from ASP.NET Identity.
 9. Finally, there are some application settings that should be provided in application's configuration file (i.e. `Web.config`, `App.config`...).
 See [VI.
-Configuration](#sr-aspnet-identity-vi).
+Configuration](#vi-configuration).

 <span id="sr-aspnet-identity-v"></span>
 ## V. Why I need to provide my own `ConnectionMultiplexer` to StackRedis.AspNet.Identity?
 Even better...
 What's a `ConnectionMultiplexer`?

 **To the first question** (*Why I need to provide my own `ConnectionMultiplexer` to StackRedis.AspNet.Identity?*), the answer is *because **StackExchange.Redis** library uses an aggressive Redis connectivity approach and only one `ConnectionMultiplexer` should exist during an application life-cycle*.

 Thus, *StackRedis.AspNet.Identity* doesn't create an own `ConnectionMultiplexer` and enforces developers to share the same one as the entire application.
 In other words: this is what you need to provide during **step 6** of [*IV.
-How to integrate [...]*](#sr-aspnet-identity-iv) part of current document.
+How to integrate [...]*](#iv-how-to-integrate-it-in-both-aspnet-mvc-5-and-aspnet-web-api-22-template) part of current document.

 Learn more about *why* to use `ConnectionMultiplexer` this way and actually what's this class and how to configure a connection to Redis [here (StackExchange.Redis - Basic usage)](https://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Basics.md).

-<span id="sr-aspnet-identity-vi"></span>
 ## VI.
 Configuration

 *StackRedis.AspNet.Redis* requires some `<appSettings>` to be provided in your `App.config` or `Web.config`.
 There're no default values to any of required settings excluding `aspNet:identity:redis:db`: